Each year at DNL, we help over 1,500 people with disabilities.

 We serve people with any kind of disability, including some that may be “invisible,” such as learning disorders.
 Instead of focusing solely on the disability, we address the needs of the whole person so they can achieve a more balanced life.

 We also operate on a larger scale by helping governments, businesses, and other organizations make positive changes to improve the lives of everyone in the community.
-DNL is part of broader state and national networks dedicated to serving people with disabilities.
+DNL is part of the broader state and national networks dedicated to serving people with disabilities.
 We operate under five umbrellas:

 - Information and Referral: As a network, we have connections with other agencies, government programs, non-profits, and businesses, which collectively have access to a vast array of resources and services.
 Feel free to contact us with questions.